Affordable Housing Renovation Program: subsidies for buildings with 6 or more dwellings

 3. Submit, by regular mail, the payment by cheque of the review fees

-If your application is eligible, we will send you a letter of confirmation.
+If your application is admissible, we will send you a confirmation letter and will contact you to inspect your building.

 Application review fees